keyraphi/nn_particles/README.md

 The KNN-algorithm is naive and has a quadratic complexity.
 It could be replaced with something like [flann](https://github.com/flann-lib/flann) if hundred of thousands of points need to be connected quickly.
 Here is a video with some more particles (4sec per frame): [more points](https://youtu.be/IgjyHYfrs-I).
 On my machine ~11k particles are the limit of what is possible (15sec per frame): [11k particles](https://youtu.be/7T_UaafsotM).

+## Limitations and Future Work
+As mentioned before the NN-Graph generation has a quadratic computational and memory complexity, so it will get slow really quicly if many points are used.
+Also the web mesh is re-generated in every frame.
+Cycles therefore does not treat it as a moving/deforming object, instead as a new static object in every frame.
+This essentially makes rendered motion blur impossible.
+It might be possible to add vector motion blur via code (not sure about that), but that is currently also msising.
+This demo is not very usefull as it is.
+I might convert it into a plugin if I find the time.